 The AAI program instruction allows multiple bytes of data to be programmed without re-issuing the next sequential address location.
 This feature decreases total programming time when multiple bytes or entire memory array is to be programmed.
 An AAI Word program instruction pointing to a protected memory area will be ignored.
 The selected address range must be in the erased state (FFH) when initiating an AAI Word Program operation.
-While within AAI Word Programming sequence, only the following instructions are valid: for software end-of-write detection-AAI Word (ADH), WRDI (04H), and RDSR (05H); for hardware end-of-write detection-AAI Word (ADH) and WRDI (04H).
-There are three options to determine the completion of each AAI Word program cycle: hardware detection by reading the Serial Output, software detection by polling the BUSY bit in the software status register, or wait T{BP}.
-Refer to "End-of-Write Detection" for details.
+While within AAI Word Programming sequence, the only valid instructions are AAI Word (ADH), RDSR (05H), or WRDI (04H).
+Users have three options to determine the completion of each AAI Word program cycle: hardware detection by reading the Serial Output, software detection by polling the BUSY bit in the software status register or wait TBP.
+Refer to End-Of-Write Detection section for details.

 Prior to any write operation, the Write-Enable (WREN) instruction must be executed.
-Initiate the AAI Word Program instruction by executing an 8-bit command, ADH, followed by address bits $[A{23}-A_0]$.
-Following the addresses, two bytes of data are input sequentially, each one from MSB (Bit 7) to LSB (Bit 0).
-The first byte of data (D0) is programmed into the initial address $[A{23}-A_1]$ with $A_0=0$, the second byte of Data (D1) is programmed into the initial address $[A{23}-A_1]$ with $A_0=1$.
-CE# must be driven high before executing the AAI Word Program instruction.
-Check the BUSY status before entering the next valid command.
-Once the device indicates it is no longer busy, data for the next two sequential addresses may be programmed, followed by the next two, and so on.
+The AAI Word Program instruction is initiated by executing an 8-bit command, ADH, followed by address bits [A23-A0].
+Following the addresses, two bytes of data is input sequentially, each one from MSB (Bit 7) to LSB (Bit 0).
+The first byte of data (D0) will be programmed into the initial address [A23-A1] with A0=0, the second byte of Data (D1) will be programmed into the initial address [A23-A1] with A0=1.
+CE# must be driven high before the AAI Word Program instruction is executed.
+The user must check the BUSY status before entering the next valid command.
+Once the device indicates it is no longer busy, data for the next two sequential addresses may be programmed and so on.
+When the last desired byte had been entered, check the busy status using the hardware method or the RDSR instruction and execute the Write-Disable (WRDI) instruction, 04H, to terminate AAI.
+User must check busy status after WRDI to determine if the device is ready for any command.
+See Figures 10 and 11 for AAI Word programming sequence.